SplendidAlakey/Perfectly-Splendid/README.md

 </details>

-<details><summary>Palm and Cherry oak planks have "air" blocks in woodcutter recipes.</summary>
+<details><summary>Promenade and BetterNether planks have "air" blocks in stonecutter recipes.</summary>

   **Status**: ✅ Fixed in the next update.

   **Severity**: Low.

-  **Workarounds**: If it really bothers you, delete cherry oak and palm json recipes for signs from the compat datapack.
+  **Workarounds**: If it really bothers you, delete cherry oak and palm json recipes for signs, and all BetterNether wood types fence gates from the compat datapacks.

 </details>